gfannes/champ/amp/uc1.md

 	- [x] Tag distribution from root to leaf
 		- Def is also an org and should be used in aggregation etc
 			- Only for tags, not for templates or numbers etc.
+	- [x] Do not inherit ~status
+		- Do not inherit if there is already an AMP with the same def
 	- [/] Trailing ! indicates dependency: current Chore _uses_ AMP
 		- Default behavior is that current Chore _is part of_ AMP
 		- Is this the same as a reverse tag?